semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 # Taint propagators

-Taint propagators allow you to specify additional structures through which taint spreads, that Semgrep by default might not mark as tainted.
+The default configuration of taint mode in Semgrep sometimes misses specific tainted structures.
+Taint propagators allow you to specify additional structures through which taint spreads.
+This results in taint mode rules with taint propagators that are more efficient in detecting tainted structures.

 ## Taint propagator example use